garcias/ubd-notes/overview.md

 What transfer should occur, *i.e.* what should students know and be able to do?
 What understanding should they carry with them past the experience?
 What essential questions are explored through learning?

 We identify important **content goals**, which often involves established content standards and external expectations.
 As a result, teachers make choices and prioritize specific content over others.
+We expect students to Acquire (A) such knowledge.

 We also identify **performance expectations**: what should students be able to do with what they learned?
 We envision how they might use their learning in another setting, and what meaning they have made from the experience.
+We expect students to Transfer (T) their learning to a new context.

 Transfer goals can take a variety of forms: making decision based on analysis, creating a document, making predictions based on pattern recognition, evaluating intellectual claims, or performing a work.

-**Essential questions** help students deepend their understanding of the ideas and skills they acquire.
+**Essential questions** help students deepen their understanding of the ideas and skills they acquire.
+We expect students to create Meaning (M) from what they learn.

 Examples of understandings: